Ada Deer

-Background
+Early life and education

-Deer was born in Keshena, Wisconsin in 1935 and grew up living on an Indian reservation.
-Deer was an active member of the Menominee tribe, which is located in the northeast side of Wisconsin.
-She studied and obtained a bachelor's degree from the University of Wisconsin–Madison and a Master of Social Work from the New York School of Social Work (later Columbia University School of Social Work).
+Deer was born in Keshena, Wisconsin, on August 7, 1935, and grew up living on an Indian reservation.
+Deer was an active member of the Menominee tribe, which is located in the northeast part of Wisconsin.
+Deer's mother was an advocate for Native American rights, and Deer followed in her mother's footsteps.
+As the oldest of five children, Deer helped take care of her siblings.
+Deer's mother began taking her to Menominee council meetings when she was four.
+These meeting stuck with her and were influential for her later career.
+She felt that she was more exposed to the world around her because of it and it was her first exposure to politics.
+Later in life, as a high schooler, Deer visited the University of Wisconsin-Madison as part of a government and leadership program known as Badger Girls State.
+This gave Deer the opportunity to meet people all across the state and visit the capitol.
+Deer later returned to the campus, but this time as a student where she obtained a bachelor's degree from the University of Wisconsin–Madison in 1957, being the first Menominee to do so, and later obtained a Master of Social Work from the New York School of Social Work (later Columbia University School of Social Work) in 1961.
+She subsequently served in Puerto Rico with the Peace Corps for two years.
 Deer later went on to become a Menominee social worker.

 Native American advocacy

 Following the completion of her graduate work, Deer returned to the Midwest to be closer to the Menominee Nation, settling in Minneapolis.
 She found few local services in place for Native Americans living in urban settings.
-Due to her background in social services, Ada worked to advocate on their behalf with federal authorities.
-She also led a newer generation of Native American leaders which helped gain acceptance of self-determination in things that they do but also works to implement it consistently.
-Ada Deer led the Menominee in their drive to restore the ties that their tribe had with the federal government in 1991.
-In 1991, she became the head of the Native American Rights Fund which gave her the ability to restore the ties with the federal government.
-This large accomplishment led to immense leadership opportunities.
-In the book, American Indians by Hagan, Ada Deer is described as a part of the "increasing number of women" that are making a difference in the Native American environment.

-Since the "Termination Era" of the 1950s and 1960s (resulting in reduced federal oversight of Native American affairs), the Menominee tribe had been governed by a corporate body called Menominee Enterprise, Inc. Menominee Enterprises, Inc. was controlled by a voting trust and Menominee tribal members had no shares in the corporation.
+Due to her background in social services, Deer worked to advocate on their behalf with federal authorities.
+Under the Menominee Termination Act of 1954, Congress ended the special relationship between the Menominee tribe of Wisconsin and the federal government, and the Menominee tribe had been governed by a corporate body called Menominee Enterprises, Inc (MEI).
+MEI was controlled by a voting trust and Menominee tribal members had no shares in the corporation.
 Four of the voting trust members were Menominee; however, five votes were required in order for the trust to take action.
 In the 1960s and 1970s, there was renewed Congressional involvement in rebuilding tribal infrastructure, both socially and economically.